notthetup/blog/_posts/2016-10-26-dynamic-dns.md

 ## Updating DNS records

 There are online service like [DynDNS](https://dyn.com/dns/) but I found them too clunky to use.
-But I did figure that CloudFlare (whom I use for DNS anyway) also support updating DNS records over an API call.
+But I did figure that CloudFlare (whom I use for DNS anyway) also support [updating DNS records over an API call](https://api.cloudflare.com/#dns-records-for-a-zone-update-dns-record).

-So the basic idea would be to get the IP address assigned to the edge router by the ISP and send it to CloudFlare periodically.
+So the basic idea would be to fetch the IP address assigned to the edge router by the ISP and send it to CloudFlare periodically.
 I found that [ddclient](https://sourceforge.net/p/ddclient/wiki/Home/) is a Perl script written to do exactly this.
-It runs as a daemon, periodically gets the local IP address, check if it's the same one as previously sent to the DNS server otherwise update the DNS server.
+It runs as a daemon, periodically fetches the local IP address, check if it is the same one as previously sent to the DNS server otherwise updates the DNS server.

 You can install `ddclient` with your favorite package manager.
-For eg on Ubuntu/Debian :
+For eg. on Ubuntu/Debian :

 `sudo apt-get install ddclient`

-Newer version of `ddclient` work directly with CloudFlare, but older versions need a small match.
+Newer version of `ddclient` work directly with CloudFlare, but older versions need a small patch.
 This [post from Jens Segers explains it ](https://jenssegers.com/84/dynamic-dns-for-cloudflare-with-ddclient) well.

 `ddclient` has a config file `ddclient.conf` usually located in `/etc` that allows you to configure it